 For international hotels, the data shows similar trends.
 But instead of a Sunday arrival, booking for a Monday check-in will score you savings up to 10% (with an average room rate of $166) compared to the most expensive day for check-in.
 Perhaps not surprisingly, that would be Saturday, with an average rate of $183.

-Best month to book domestic hotels
+Best month to stay at domestic hotels is November.

 Destinations in the US have different high seasons.
 Overall, summer prices tend to be higher, especially in coastal destinations, and while winter prices are generally lower (except in places popular for winter sports like skiing).
 Of course, holidays are exceptions.